Esri/arcgis-pro-sdk-community-samples/Framework/DockPaneBookmarkAdvanced/ReadMe.md

 1. On the 'bookmark dockpane' click the 'Get Maps' button to fill the 'Available Maps' dropdown.
 1. Select a map on the 'Available Maps' dropdown.
 1. Click on any of the 'Bookmark' thumbnails to zoom to a given bookmark.
-1. Clock the 'New Bookmark' button.
+1. Click the 'New Bookmark' button.
 ![UI](Screenshots/Screen.png)
 ###UI Controls
 **Burger button:**